-Baader’s VIP barlow lens sounds very important having the letters “VIP” as part of its title.
-The “VIP” stands for VIsual and Photographic so as its name suggests its a versatile barlow that can be used for both purposes.
+Baader Planetarium offer a selection of barlow lenses.
+One of their offering is called the Baader VIP barlow lens.
+It sounds very important having the letters “VIP” as part of its title, but the “VIP” simply stands for VIsual and Photographic, so as its name suggests its a versatile barlow that can be used for both purposes.

 Unlike typical barlow lenses which are housed inside a fixed length tube, the VIP barlow is modular in its configuration and it comes with a range of adaptors/spacers as standard.
 From top to bottom: